 In this mode, the program reads the parallel interface input buffer to read data from the user device.
 After the data has been read, the DMF32 pulses the Data Transmitted line to inform the user device that the data has been read and that the data hold time has been satisfied.
-The parallel interface buffer bits $\langle 15:0 \rangle$ reflects the state of the 16 input line wires at the time the parallel interface input buffer bits $\langle 15:0 \rangle$ is read.
+The parallel interface buffer bits $\langle 15:0 \rangle$ reflect the state of the 16 input line wires at the time the parallel interface input buffer bits $\langle 15:0 \rangle$ are read.

-The program writes to the parallel interface output buffer bits (15:0) to write data to the user device.
-The 16 output lines to the user device reflect the state of the parallel interface output buffer bits (15:0).
+The program writes to the parallel interface output buffer bits $\langle 15:0 \rangle$ to write data to the user device.
+The 16 output lines to the user device reflect the state of the parallel interface output buffer bits $\langle 15:0 \rangle$.
 After the program writes to the parallel interface buffer, the DMF32 pulses the New Data Ready line.